ryanbabu114/posturecheck/README.md

-This is a pyhton program whick checks if posture is correct.
+This is a python program whick checks if posture is correct.
-Currently it only checks standup posture.
-More to be added soon.
+Checks squats, lunges, pushups, planks
 Connected to flask